Tony-Rome/Tony-Rome/README.md

 Software engineer from 🇨🇱

-- 🔭 I’m currently working on my personal tech blog for learning interesting and to share the knowledge.
+- 🔭 I’m currently working on my personal tech blog to learn and share the knowledge.

 ⚡ Fun facts:
   - I'm learning japanese 🧑‍🎓